szho42/xnat-docker-compose/README.md

 3. Download [latest XNAT WAR](https://download.xnat.org)

-Download the latest xnat tomcat war file and place it in a webapps directory that you must create.
+Download the latest xnat tomcat WAR file and place it in a webapps directory that you must create.
+The name that the war is saved as will be the path to the XNAT web-app relative to the domain name (e.g. my-xnat.com/xnat).
+If you want the web-app to be accessible from the root of the domain, name the WAR file ROOT.war.

 ```
 $ mkdir webapps